GoogleCloudPlatform/document-intake-accelerator/utils/docai-wh/README.md

 ## Setup
-* The setup step takes care of the required access permissions and roles (user running the script must have owner rights to the projects and be able to modify org policy and add IAM permissions).
+* The setup step takes care of the required access permissions and roles (user must have owner rights to the projects and be able to modify org policy and add IAM permissions).
 * As the output the Service Account Key  (`$KEY_PATH`) is generated in the current directory, which is used in the execution step.
-* Whenever setup is changed (env variables change as setup in the previous step), you will have to re-run setup script below.
+* Whenever setup is changed (different DATA_PROJECT_ID to be used for example), env variables need to be updated and below utility needs to be run again.
+*
 ```shell
 cd utils/docai-wh
 ./setup_docai_wh.sh